vstan02/conix/CONTRIBUTING.md

 - when writing code, make sure that the code you write is formatted in the same way that everything else is formatted.
 - if you are writing some new code that is not covered by the tests, try to write tests for it too
 - before committing your changes make sure that the project builds correctly and that the tests are passing
+- don't forget to add your name and your email (and some information about the file if it's new) address to the comments in the head of files

 After you're done working on your changes, commit your work and push it to your fork.